Parent Workshops

 • How can I support at home?

-Our Workshop for Mental Health in Children will also take place in the Spring Term:
+Our Workshops for Mental Health in Children will be led by The Nest and will take place on the following dates:

-The following two workshops will take place later in the school year.
-Watch out for an email with sign up details nearer the time.
+The following two SEND workshops will take place later in the school year and will address the following:

 • What are EHCPs and who are they for?